The Discernment Compass

 What do Scripture and my tradition say about this situation?

 What values or teachings are clearly relevant?
+What do I know to be deeply true?

 Is anything here clearly out of alignment with love, justice, or truth?